 Catherine Sutton: aka Nahneebahweequay was a hero, fighting for her Indigenous rights and those of her family.

-All too often, historians tend to look at the accomplishments of the pioneering white community and ignore some of the achievements of individuals from the native community.
+All too often, historians tend to look at the accomplishments of the pioneering white community and ignore some of the achievements of individuals from the Indigenous community.

-In the late 1850s and early 1860s, a native princess from Grey County received international recognition for her courageous attempt to regain control of her family land holdings.
+In the late 1850s and early 1860s, an Indigenous princess from Grey County received international recognition for her courageous attempt to regain control of her family land holdings.
 Her name was Nahneebahweequay.

 Nahneebahweequay (translated meaning: Upright Woman), or using her English name, Catherine Senegal, the daughter of Chief Senegal of the Newash Tribe was born in 1833.